 Viruses and spyware can mess with your computer performance.
 They can hijack your browser, push advertising or phishing sites and even completely crash your system.

 Your computer can be infected from something as simple as opening emails from unknown or suspicious senders or downloading files from weird and suspicious websites.

 Some malware only affects your computer performance by showing you unwanted ads or hijacking your hardware resources, while others can allow hackers to steal valuable information from your computer.

 We highly recommend having a reliable antimalware and antivirus program on your machine.
-Here are some of the best antimalware cybersecurity tools in the market today:

 Besides, avoid opening emails from sources you do not trust or visiting sites that are not safe.